ANTIQUES ROSESHOW: AN INTRODUCTION TO MY ROSES Everyone knows what a rose is. That is, everyone has an idea about what a rose is.

-So, what I wish to do in the sections of this website that present my roses (South and South East) is to offer some information about the Old Roses and growing them.
+So, what I wish to do in the sections of this website that present my roses (South) is to offer some information about the Old Roses and growing them.
 I also want to provide a look at the way Old Roses connect with history and Western Culture (that will be in the North West, “Kaleidoscope” section of the site).
 And of course I am including many photographs for your enjoyment.

 I should also say that I am still learning about rose history (a hugely complex subject) and will probably make erroneous statements from time to time.
 Learning about these amazing plants takes patience, just as growing them does!

 December 2015 Update:

 Today I was contacted by Ms. Taylor, an After School Care Program teacher, and her Earth Sciences Class with a terrific link to Avas Flowers in MahWah, New Jersey.

 I thank Ms. Taylor and her class for "paying it forward*" and sharing both the love and knowledge of old roses!